-4/28/12 Added – My friend Chef Ricco DeLuca suggested adding some fresh cracked pepper, fresh Italian parsley and a sprinkle of extra virgin olive oil so I am adding these ingredients to this recipe.
-Ricco is one of the best cooks I know so if he says this recipe will be better with these ingredients, I trust it will.
+4/28/12 Updade - My friend Chef Ricco DeLuca suggested adding some fresh cracked pepper, fresh Italian parsley, and a sprinkle of extra virgin olive oil, so I am adding these ingredients to this recipe.
+Ricco is one of the best cooks I know, so if he says this recipe will be better with these ingredients, I trust it will.

-Neither sound that appetizing but I can assure you my girls enjoyed the pasta, went back for seconds, and didn't choke on it.
+Neither sound that appetizing, but I can assure you my girls enjoyed the pasta, returned for seconds, and didn't choke on it.

 Italian Jarred Tuna

-I suggest you don't buy the marinated hearts because in my opinion the marinade doesn't taste that good and you cannot get the flavor off the artichokes no matter how many times you rinse them off.
-Stick with the ones packed in water or brine and then add the flavors you want and by all means if you have the time, use fresh artichokes.
+I suggest you don't buy the marinated hearts because the marinade doesn't taste that good, and you cannot get the flavor off the artichokes no matter how often you rinse them off.
+You can stick with the ones packed in water or brine and then add the flavors you want, and by all means, if you have the time, you can use fresh artichokes.

 That's it.
 Besides some hot peppercorn flakes to give it another layer of flavor, we are ready to go.
-Normally I would add the peppercorn flakes to the sauce but then my kids wouldn't eat it so I leave them out for whoever wants to add them to their dish to give it some fire.
+Usually I would add the peppercorn flakes to the sauce, but then my kids wouldn't eat it, so I leave them out for whoever wants to add them to their dish to give it some fire.

 Cheese or No Cheese

-I posted a similar recipe to this back in 2007 that suggested finishing with grated Parmesan cheese as optional.
-Since then, I have learned from my good friend Chef Ricco DeLuca that combining cheese with fish sauces is not a good idea and he went on to say “his father would roll over in his grave if he ever combined the two."
+I posted a similar recipe back in 2007 that suggested finishing with grated Parmesan cheese as optional.
+Since then, I have learned from my good friend Chef Ricco DeLuca that combining cheese with fish sauces is not a good idea, and he went on to say, "his father would roll over in his grave if he ever combined the two."

 Wheat Flour Strozzapreti Pasta and/or Gluten Free Penne Pasta with Tuna, Artichoke Hearts & Kalama Olives

-It is a good idea to keep a well-stocked pantry so on nights you don't know what to cook, you can come up with something special and just as important and easy!
+It is a good idea to keep a well-stocked pantry so that on nights you don't know what to cook; you can come up with something special and just as important and easy!